Discretionary Distributions in Cook Islands Trusts

 Request a Consultation

-Cook Islands trust law gives trustees broad discretionary authority over distributions.
-The International Trusts Act 1984, as amended, specifically overrides the common law rule from Saunders v.
+Cook Islands trust law reinforces the trustee’s discretionary authority through statute.
+The International Trusts Act 1984, as amended, overrides the common law rule from Saunders v.
 Vautier, an English case that would otherwise allow beneficiaries of legal age and sound mind to demand that the trustee distribute trust assets and terminate the trust.

-Section 10 of the ITA says that when a trust deed empowers a trustee to accumulate income or withhold distributions, the trustee may exercise that power at its absolute discretion, even if a beneficiary requests immediate distribution.
-This matters because it means a Cook Islands trustee cannot be forced by beneficiaries to make distributions.
-The trustee’s discretion is protected by the statute itself, not just by the trust deed’s wording.
+Section 10 of the ITA provides that when a trust deed authorizes a trustee to accumulate income or withhold distributions, the trustee may exercise that power at its absolute discretion, even if a beneficiary requests immediate distribution.
+A Cook Islands trustee cannot be forced by beneficiaries to make distributions.
+The trustee’s discretion is protected by statute, not just by the trust deed’s wording.

 How the Trustee Exercises Discretion

-The trustee’s discretion over distributions is broad, but it is not unlimited.
+Cook Islands trustees have broad authority over distributions, but the authority is not unlimited.
 The trustee must act in good faith, in the interests of the beneficiaries as a group, and consistently with the trust deed’s terms.

 The trustee also considers the trust’s overall financial position, the impact of a distribution on the trust’s ability to meet future obligations, and any current or anticipated legal proceedings.
 Treating the trustee as a rubber stamp for the settlor’s requests is one of the most common administration mistakes because it creates a paper trail showing the trustee never exercised independent judgment.